cbsdan/intrusion-detection-system/README.md

 6. Choose Venv.
 7. Select Python 3.10.0 as the interpreter.
 8. Install the packages by selecting the requirements.txt.
 9. Wait for the virtual environment to be created.
-This may take up to 15 minutes.
+This may take up to 15 minutes or longer.

 ### Installing Node Modules